TortoisesSAO/CodesDevice/README.md

 # Presentation
 This repository features the firmware codes associated with the design of a family of devices created to monitor animal behaviour.
 These designs are applied to the monitor of the tortoise species ["Chelonoidis chilensis"](https://en.wikipedia.org/wiki/Chaco_tortoise).
 The goal of this device family is to allow the interdisciplinary research group to gather data from each tortoise (like temperature and position) and then use this information to find behaviour patterns with the aim of empowering politics in order  to improve the preservation of this species. \
 You can find more information in this paper: [Design and Development of a Family of Integrated Devices to Monitor Animal Movement in the Wild ](https://www.mdpi.com/1424-8220/23/7/3684) \
-Additional works regarding this research topic can be also found in the following protect: [Study of animal movement: equipment design and development](https://www.hackster.io/471203/study-of-animal-movement-equipment-design-and-development-febb17)
+Additional works regarding this research topic can be also found in the following project: [Study of animal movement: equipment design and development](https://www.hackster.io/471203/study-of-animal-movement-equipment-design-and-development-febb17)

 ## Introduction